 In today’s world, negative SEO has become a realistic threat.
 Various simple techniques are now commonly used to destroy competing businesses.
 Read here the most popular methods of negative SEO and learn how you can easily protect yourself.

-How to prevent a disaster from happening
+How to prevent a Negative SEO Attack

 Over the past years, negative SEO attacks have become a real threat in SEO.

 By imposing much harsher Penalties, Google unintentionally increased the effectiveness of malicious methods.